RSuyash/studio/src/db/README.md

 ```bash
 npm run db:migrate
 ```
-You should see console logs indicating that the data for exams, topics, tags, and resources has been inserted successfully.
+You should see console logs indicating that the data for exams, exam details, topics, tags, and resources has been inserted successfully.

 ### Step 6: Run the Application